Taking risk is an everyday fact of business life and entrepreneurs who take risks that come off are often admired.

 For the uninitiated, the term “risk management” may be corporate jargonese, but it’s really about being informed and asking:

-- Do we understand what may knock things off course and the impact?
+- Do we understand what may knock things off course?
+What’s the likelihood of it happening?
+How serious is the possible impact?

 - What do we need to do to keep those risks at an acceptable level?